 457 Zhongshan Road, Dalian 116023, Liaoning, China

-If a revised manuscript is returned late and after a period that exceeds the averagepublication time, the manuscript will be given a new queue date for publication.
-Revised papersshould be accompanied by a point-by-point response to all the comments made by all thereviewers.
-All revised contents in the manuscript should be underlined to facilitate further review.The final decision to accept or reject a paper will be made by the Editorial Board and the EditorialOffice.Editing and proofs.
-Accepted papers are copy-edited before publication to conform to thejournal style and to meet space limitations.
-Page proofs in PDF format are sent by e-mail to thecorresponding author, who is to check it for typesetting and editing errors.
-The corrections shouldbe returned as soon as possible (within two days).
+If a revised manuscript is returned late and after a period that exceeds the average publication time, the manuscript will be given a new queue date for publication.
+Revised papers should be accompanied by a point-by-point response to all the comments made by the reviewers.
+All revised contents in the manuscript should be underlined to facilitate further review.
+Revised manuscripts are sometimes sent back to the original reviewers, who are asked to comment on the revisions.
+If only minor revisions are involved, the Editor will examine the revised manuscript in light of the recommendations of the reviewers without seeking further opinions.
+The final decision to accept or reject a paper will be made by the Editorial Board and the Editorial Office.

 7.1.
 Editing and proofsAccepted papers are copy-edited and language polished with a view to clarity, brevity, and consistency before publication to conform to the journal style and to meet space limitations.
 Page proofs in PDF format which can be annotated are sent by e-mail to the corresponding author, who is to check it for typesetting and editing errors.
 For this you will need to download Adobe Reader version 7 (or higher) available free from http://get.adobe.com/reader.
 Instructions on how to annotate PDF files will accompany the proofs (also given online).
 The system requirements are given at the Adobe site: http://www.adobe.com/products/reader/tech-specs.html.